of the 2019 Honda Ridgeline. Base trim shown.

 - RTL and RTL-T trims now have power rear window and moonroof

 - Front- or all-wheel drive

 - Unibody construction

 - V-6 engine standard

-What it is: After a two-year hiatus, the Honda Ridgeline returned for the 2017 model year.
-Sharing several design strategies with the Honda Pilot SUV, the Ridgeline has a conventional pickup truck look, and it offers many of the same class-exclusive minivan/SUV/pickup features that the previous model contained.
+After a two-year hiatus, the Honda Ridgeline returned for the 2017 model year.
+Sharing several design strategies with the Honda Pilot SUV, the Ridgeline is a five-seat, mid-size pickup truck.
+It's powered by a 280-horsepower, 3.5-liter V-6 engine that works with a six-speed automatic transmission.
+Front- and all-wheel-drive versions are offered.
+Competitors include the Chevrolet Colorado, Nissan Frontier and Toyota Tacoma.

 Perfect Pairings: Labor Day #LifeGoals and the Best Cars to Get Us There

 It happens every year: You wait around for the snow to end so you can stop shoveling, you wear shorts and flip-flops the first time the sun offers even a hint of warmth, and you ...
 Read more

 American-Made Index Shatters Idea of Which Cars Can Be Considered Most-American

 To support the U.S. economy, the thinking is to buy American products, but in truth it's become much more difficult to discern just what's an American product, especially ...
 Read more